 The directive required members states to legislate to ensure that such obligated entities undertook consistent Customer Due Diligence (CDD) and Know Your Customer (KYC) procedures at onboarding, as well as at regular intervals thereafter, and – importantly kept records of the relationship up to five years after it had ended.

-It also required that the obligated entities monitor the activity of its clients to ensure that their transactions matched CDD obligations, as well as identifying ‘suspicious’ transactions and reporting them to national authorities (a requirement which itself also had roots in the US Banking Secrecy Act (BSA) of 1970).
+It also required that the obligated entities monitor the activity of its clients to ensure that their transactions matched CDD obligations, as well as identifying ‘suspicious’ transactions and reporting them to national authorities via a suspicious activity report (a requirement which itself also had roots in the US Banking Secrecy Act (BSA) of 1970).

 These two obligations, although not specifically requiring a technological response, effectively created what we now know as the ‘transaction monitoring’ requirement.
 Although many obligated entities sought to meet this through manual checks at first, it soon became clear that the volume of transactions going through retail and commercial banks needed some kind of automated answer.
 To start, however, such platforms were extremely rudimentary, and based on basic rule sets to detect ‘suspicion.’